 Lighting can have a profound effect on people.
 It is a known fact that brighter lighting causes people to respond more emotionally while dim lighting can have a relaxing effect on people.
 But changing the hue of light can also add to the productivity and the alertness of workers.
 Adding blue or bright hues into the spectrum can keep employees alert while red and warm hues are more appropriate for leisure areas.

 Lighting design is often overlooked when thinking about office AV design, but, it can have a significant impact on the health and productivity of employees.
 Apart from this, traditional lighting solutions are inefficient as compared to modern LED based lighting solutions.
-Many organisations are yet to harness the considerable cost savings offered by the new lighting technology.
+Many organizations are yet to harness the considerable cost savings offered by the new lighting technology.

 Actis lighting specialists share 4 suggestions for businesses to easily enhance their office lighting.

-1. Use energy efficient LED lighting solutions
+1. Use energy-efficient LED lighting solutions

 Fluorescent tubes have long been the bulb of choice for offices.
 They are installed in suspended ceilings and can light large areas.
 However, common problems with fluorescent tubes include flickering, buzzing and the light bulbs losing luminance with age.
 This leads to poor and inconsistent lighting levels.
 Also, fluorescent tubes are highly inefficient.

 A popular alternative to fluorescent tubes are LED lights.
 LEDs have often been seen as an expensive option for offices, however, in the long run, they are more cost-effective than traditional fluorescent lighting.
-LEDs are far more energy efficient, last far longer and use much less wattage to operate.
+LEDs are far more energy-efficient, last far longer and use much less wattage to operate.
 Another environmental benefit is that LED tubes do not contain mercury and other harmful chemicals found in fluorescents.

 For added aesthetic value, LED panels can be fitted into suspended ceilings in place of traditional light fittings.
 Finally, energy-efficient LED lighting solutions drastically eliminate glare, which can improve comfort and productivity in the office.